asavin/alexsavin.me/src/documents/eng/posts/2016-02-07-moving-to-walthamstow.html.md

 Moving within boundaries of London turned out to be easy.
 There is a special online service where you describe scale of the disaster, and men with vans are _competing_ to provide best price and promise of a service.
 Stanisla honestly described 11 cast iron sewing machines, 4th floor of the original flat and lots of heavy boxes with books.
 She also mentioned that she will not be carrying boxes.
 We went on with the proposal of 2-3 men with big van for £300.
 Feedback thread was full of “amazing service” and “polite movers” messages.
 We pre-paid £60 and agreed on 8am Sunday to start the operation.
 Another slot would be 2pm, and that’s because they are moving 2 houses on a normal day.
 Impressive.

-Saturday we spent packing everything.
+Saturday we spent packing everything that wasn't already packed by Stanisla during previous 2 weeks.
 Our tiny apartment featured quite a lot of stuff in the end.
 At some point we ran out of boxes and did a trip to the local Tesco.
 It didn’t sell any moving boxes, but they had bunch of boxes just lying on the floor ready to be thrown into rubbish.
 They gave us all boxes for free as much as we could lift.

 <img src="https://alexsavin.me/photos/2016-02-07/2016-01-23-Stanisla-move.jpg" class="featured" alt="Stanisla with boxes">